BenCharbonneau/project1/README.md

 # Project1 - Monster Shooter 2

 This is a monster shooting game.
 1 to 2 players navigate around the map fighting waves of monsters.
+It can be accessed here: https://bencharbonneau.github.io/

 ## User Story